neuwelt/javawebdev_one/README.md

-# javawebdev_one
-Simple web app in Java using Spring Boot and Gradle

 ## SIMPLE PHONE BOOK

+# Simple web app in Java using Spring Boot and Gradle

  * Using:
  * >Java 17